Franco Luambo: 1962–1969: Personnel changes, releases, performances, and internal crisis

-By 1965, the band entered a new era of musical production as Epanza Makita succeeded the Les Editions Populaires label.
-That same year, singer Jean Munsi Kwamy abruptly departed O.K.
-Jazz and subsequently joined African Fiesta, co-founded by Tabu Ley Rochereau and Dr. Nico.
-Kwamy, who was romantically involved with Pauline's sister, reportedly began to exhibit a sense of superiority toward fellow band members, a demeanor that Franco found objectionable.
-According to vocalist Sam Mangwana, Franco's leadership style emphasized inclusiveness and mutual respect.
-Although he retained final decision-making authority, he sought to ensure that all members felt valued and heard.
-Unable to tolerate Kwamy's perceived pomposity, Franco confronted him, prompting Kwamy to cite a financial dispute as a justification for his departure.
-The rivalry between the two artists subsequently manifested in a musical exchange: Kwamy released the song "Faux millionnaire", to which Franco responded with the satirical composition "Chicotte".
-Franco also composed "Mino Ya Luambo Diamant" ("Luambo's Teeth Are Diamonds"), which featured the defiant lyrics: "Say what you will, OK Jazz is Franco's guitar and Vicky's voice.
-Besides those two, no one else is known… The day I die, you can take my teeth and sell them in the market!", a metaphorical assertion of his value and status.
+By 1965, Epanza Makita succeeded Les Éditions Populaires as the band's main label.
+That year, vocalist Jean Munsi Kwamy abruptly left OK Jazz and joined African Fiesta, co-founded by Tabu Ley Rochereau and Dr. Nico.
+Kwamy, who was romantically involved with Pauline Masouba's sister, reportedly developed an air of superiority toward his colleagues, which Luambo found indecent.
+According to singer Sam Mangwana, Luambo led with an emphasis on inclusivity and mutual respect.
+While he retained final authority, he sought to ensure that all members felt respected and involved.
+Unable to tolerate what he perceived as Kwamy's pomposity, Luambo confronted him, after which Kwamy cited a financial disagreement as the reason for his departure.
+Their feud later surfaced in music, with Kwamy releasing "Faux millionnaire", to which Luambo replied with the satirical song "Chicotte".
+Luambo also composed "Mino Ya Luambo Diamant" ("Luambo's teeth are diamonds"), which featured defiant lyrics.
+In 1966, OK Jazz achieved commercial success through a series of Pathé-produced releases, including "Didi", "Jean-Jean", and "Quatre boutons", a humorous song about a woman who draws the attention of her friends' lovers, much to their dismay.
+From 1–24 April that year, they represented Congo at the First World Festival of Negro Arts, held in Dakar, Senegal.
+Later that year, Luambo recruited Congolese-Brazzaville singer Youlou Mabiala, who joined in August.